 - Vacuum with a bare floor setting and a hose with attachments

-By now, no visible debris should be littering the laminate floor.
-But if you kneel down and run your hand across the floor, your hand likely will pick up a thin layer of dust or dirt.
+After dry-cleaning, no visible debris should be littering the laminate floor.
+But if you kneel down and run your hand or a white cloth across the floor, you will likely pick up a thin layer of dust or dirt.
 Damp-mopping will get your flooring squeaky clean.

 To save money, you can damp mop with ammonia.
 Add between 2 ounces and 4 ounces of ammonia to warm water, soak the mop, and then thoroughly wring out the mop.
 The mop must feel almost dry if you press your hand to it.

 Another damp-mop method is to use a dedicated laminate floor cleaner such as Black Diamond.
 Operating since 1997, Black Diamond receives consistently high ratings from users.
 Spray onto a microfiber mop head or directly onto the laminate floor itself, but very lightly.
 Laminate floor cleaners often can be used for solid hardwood and engineered wood flooring.